-The Bar Council Supported by the Council of the Inns of Court
+Supported by the Inns of Court

 INTRODUCTION

 Choosing to become a barrister opens up the possibility of embarking upon one of the most dynamic and challenging careers available.

 This brochure will introduce you to life as a barrister.
 It will provide you with the information you need to help you decide whether or not a career at 'the Bar' (as the profession is commonly known) would be the right choice for you.
 It will explain the necessary steps towards this career path, how and when you need to take them, and where you can find support along the way.